-The King’s Own Calgary Regiment has origins tracing back to the establishment of the 103rd Regiment (Calgary Rifles).
-The regiment was formed on April 10th, 1910.
-They were an active militia during the First World War and later they were split into different battalions, such as the 50th, 89th and 137th.
+The Regiment has origins tracing back to the establishment of the 103rd Regiment (Calgary Rifles) which was founded on April 1, 1910.
+They were an active unit during the First World War and raised three battalions, the 50th, 89th, and 137th.

 To learn more about the KOCR,

 To learn more about Pattison,

 View our short (6m:19) documentary about him, visit his page on the Road to Vimy, take a look at his virtual memorial at the Canadian Virtual War Memorial, or read his Victoria Cross citation at the Directorate of History and Heritage (DHH).

 Main photo: The King’s Own Calgary Regiment Camp Flag (Credit: DHH).